Ipotrick/CPP-2D-Game-Engine/README.md

 * retained mode gui library
 * entity component system based on sparse sets and paged arrays

-here is an example of the collision and physics system in a 2d world where balls fall down to a drain and are spewd out at the top:
+here is an example of the collision and physics system in a 2d world where balls fall down to a drain (blue circle) and are spewd out at the top (red square):
 Notable is that this sim has very stable stacking of the balls that is achieved my accumulated impulse resolution.
 Also the speed of the simulation is very good at over 110 fps with 10 000 colliding balls due to good cache and core utalization.
 ![](assets/Balls.png)